Orbi home mesh wifi system: Pros, cons and tips

 A few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:

-Have a look to this YouTube video for more information.
+Have a look at this YouTube video for more information.

-Most probably your TV it is setup to stay in standby mode waiting for your commands.
+Your TV is probably set up to stay in standby mode, waiting for your commands.

-While in standby, your TV will use electricity, even if it is not in use.
-This is, your TV will be using electricity while your are sleeping, away from home or just cooking or having a shower.
+While on standby, your TV will use electricity, even if not in use.
+This is because your TV will use electricity while you are sleeping, away from home, or just cooking or showering.

-If you would like to learn more about standby electricity usage, have a look to this video:
+If you would like to learn more about standby electricity usage, have a look at this video:

 2.- The larger the TV is, the more electricity it will use

-It may not always be the case but the larger the TV is the more electricity it will use.
-Be aware of this when you decide to buy a new TV and have a look to the specifications, find the power usage and compare it to other TV models.
+It may not always be the case, but the larger the TV is, the more electricity it will use.
+Be aware of this when you buy a new TV and look at the specifications, find the power usage, and compare it to other TV models.

-When a TV is in standby mode uses very little electricity, around 1 Watt per hour.
+A TV in standby mode uses very little electricity, around 1 Watts per hour.

 It depends on the TV model and usage.

-According to the specifications of our TV, it does use 532 kWh per year.
+According to our TV’s specifications, it uses 532 kWh per year.

 The electricity usage, in Kilowatts hour, of a TV can be searched on the internet.